-Transcript of speech delivered by SM Teo Chee Hean, in Mandarin, at the Tzu Chi 53rd Anniversary, Buddha Day cum Mother's Day Celebration on 12 May 2019.
+Speech (in Mandarin) by Senior Minister and Coordinating Minister for National Security, Teo Chee Hean, at the Tzu Chi 53rd Anniversary, Buddha Day cum Mother's Day Celebration on 12 May 2019.
 An English translation of his speech is appended below.

 . . . . .